keycloak/keycloak-quickstarts/app-authz-jee-servlet/README.md

 * For this quickstart we are not going to manually create the realm, but import all configuration from a JSON file.
 Click on `Select File` and import the [config/realm-import.json](config/realm-import.json).
 * Click `Create`

-The steps above will result on a new `authz-servlet` realm.
+The steps above will result on a new `quickstart` realm.

 [NOTE]
 If you deploy the application somewhere else change the hostname and port of the URLs accordingly.